microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

 ![NetworkStreamer Block Diagram](docs/RTSPVideoStreamer.jpg)
  ## RTPSink
  The RTP streaming is implemented as a COM class which implements [IMFMediaSink](https://docs.microsoft.com/en-us/windows/win32/api/mfidl/nn-mfidl-imfmediasink).
 This class encapsulates the Network media stream sink which does the actual packetization work and UDP streaming.
-The NetworkMediaStream sink can be controlled via two interfaces -
+The NetworkMediaStream sink can be controlled via two interfaces:
  1. [IMFStreamSink](https://docs.microsoft.com/en-us/windows/win32/api/mfidl/nn-mfidl-imfstreamsink)
     - negotiating/setting media types and streaming states
     - supplying encoded samples to the sink.